 If you’re a sailor, a surfer, or any sort of seafarer, you’ll find no dearth of adventures in Nova Scotia.
 Take a boat out whale watching, or kayak out through misty coves to mysterious islands around Tangier or in search of shipwrecks.

 Get the adrenaline rush of riding a tidal bore, the massive waves created when more than 100 billion tons of water flows into the Bay of Fundy at high tide.
 Perched on your Zodiac, you’ll hear its primeval rumble before you see its crest, the liquid rollercoaster that will lift you skyward and then drop you, drenched and giddy, back down again.
 Tide comes in twice a day.
-After a day of river rafting, stay the night at Palliser Motel (starting at $79 per night), and dine in its restaurant overlooking the bores, taking satisfaction in the waves you just conquered.
+After a day of river rafting, stay the night at the super affordable Tidal Bore Motel (starting at $49 per night), and get the best view of the bores, taking satisfaction in the waves you just conquered.

 If “two if by sea” becomes too much, take to the land with hikes along the cliff footpaths, or a bike ride up and down the hilly and breathtaking Cabot Trail on Cape Breton.